 Step-by-Step Guide to Finding the Composition of Functions

-Let's go through a step-by-step guide on how to find the composition of two functions, f(x) and g(x), to obtain (f ∘ g)(x) and (g ∘ f)(x).
+Let's go through a step-by-step guide on how to find the composition of two functions, f(x) and g(x), to obtain (f ∘ g)(x) and (g ∘ f)(x) And that's really what it comes down to..

 Step 1: Understand the Notation